Siege of Puebla (1847): Siege

+Investment

 On the night of 13–14 September 1847, Rea's forces entered the city with 4,000 men.
 The U.S. forces held the convent, Fort Loretto, and the citadel of San José.
 Lieutenant-Colonel Samuel W. Black, commander of the First Pennsylvania, was put in command of the citadel, which also served as a hospital for 1,800 sick and wounded soldiers.
 The Mexicans drove off most of the city's cattle, but Childs was able to save enough to keep from starvation.
 Rea demanded the garrison's surrender on 16 September, but Childs refused, leading Rea to attack San José, unsuccessfully.
 Childs repulsed a second attack on 18 Sept.

+Santa Anna

+Santa Anna resigned as President of Mexico on September 15 and marched the remainder of his army east seeking retribution against the Americans.
 Santa Anna arrived on 22 September, and launched a 500-man attack on the convent, once again unsuccessfully, yet called for Childs to surrender, which he refused.
 The attacks continued from 27 Sept. until 1 Oct.
+During this time Mexican forces constructed breastworks closer and closer to the American garrison.

+Relief

 At the end of September, Santa Anna departed with most of the Mexican forces to confront General Joseph Lane's relief column.
-Santa Anna was defeated at the Battle of Huamantla, allowing Lane to raise the siege on 12 Oct.
+Santa Anna was defeated at the Battle of Huamantla on 9 Oct and retreated to Querétaro.

+As General Lane's relief force neared Puebla, firing was distinctly heard signalling Childs' garrison was not lost.

+As Lane's forces began entering the outskirts, Mexican lancers charged into the city's main plaza.
+Colonel Childs ordered a company from the 1st Pennsylvania Infantry to take up position near the plaza.
+The Pennsylvanians charged and chased the Mexicans several blocks before being turned back by a counterattack.

+At this time, Lane's vanguard entered the city along the National Road.
+They were fired on from Mexican muskets within a brick building on the street's south side.
+Lane formed Colonel Charles Brough's 4th Ohio Infantry into battle line supported by Colonel Francis Wynkoop's detachment of the 1st Pennsylvania Infantry destined to soon be reunited with their brethren inside the garrison.
+A quick charged secured this building bringing Lane's forces within a block of the American defenses.
+Street fighting continued as the Mexicans made a confused retreat.
+Colonel Willis A. Gorman's 4th Indiana Infantry and Captain Samuel P. Heintzelman's 2nd U.S. Infantry battalion joined Colonel Brough's Ohio infantry as they converged on the main plaza.
+General Rea retreated and rejoined the forces of Santa Anna.
+The 28-day siege ended.